plone/Products.ExtendedPathIndex/README.txt

 License
 =======

-This software is released under the ZPL license.
+This software is released under the GPL license.